FlordeLiza

 FlordeLiza is a 2015 Philippine television drama series broadcast by ABS-CBN.
-Based on a 1981 Philippine film of the same title.
-Directed by Wenn V. Deramas, Claudio "Tots" D. Sanchez-Mariscal IV and Alan Chanliongco, it stars Ashley Sarmiento, Rhed Bustamante, Jolina Magdangal, Marvin Agustin, Desiree del Valle, Carlo Aquino and Valerie Concepcion.
-It aired on the network's Kapamilya Gold line up and worldwide on TFC from January 19 to August 28, 2015, replacing Kapamilya Blockbusters and was replaced by All of Me.
+Based on a 1981 Philippine film of the same title, it was directed by Wenn V. Deramas, Claudio "Tots" D. Sanchez-Mariscal IV and Alan Chanliongco, it stars Ashley Sarmiento, Rhed Bustamante, Jolina Magdangal, Marvin Agustin, Desiree del Valle, Carlo Aquino and Valerie Concepcion.
+It aired on the network's Kapamilya Gold line up and worldwide on TFC from January 19 to August 28, 2015.

 Synopsis

 Follow the story of Crisanto, a soldier who went to other places to fight in a war about two groups with different beliefs.
 In the middle of his fight, he met Florida.
 Crisanto, who has a family to return to, didn't resist the temptation and had a child with Florida named Flor, a sweet little girl who loves them dearly.
 One day, the enemy's side surprisingly attacked Crisanto.
 To protect Flor from the war, he forced her to hide in their house.
-After the war, because of the wounds and bruises that Crisanto got, he was very ill and couldn’t move properly.
+After the war, because of the wounds and bruises that Crisanto got, he was very ill and could not move properly.
 Beth, Crisanto's beautiful wife, hired a helper to take care of Crisanto.
 She did not know, but she accidentally hired Florida.
 She also did not know that Florida and Crisanto have had a child.
 Days after, Beth decides that Florida's child can live in their house.
 Beth and Crisanto's child, Liza, a little girl who is seen taken care by her nanny Annie, and Flor became best friends without knowing that Flor is her half-sister.